Fundamentals of Sound |

 further removed in frequency. |

-During Forward Masking, a signal masks a tone that comes 0-200ms after it.
-Forward masking effects are slight and do not produce the broad masking effects of simultaneous masking.
+Temporal Masking During Forward Masking, a signal masks a tone that comes 0-200ms after it.
+Forward masking does not produce the broad masking effects of simultaneous masking.

 During Backward Masking, a signal masks a tone that came